legosukc/Cube-Cavern-/README.md

 brought to you by the mr washee washees cube cavern guy (yeah i'm, pretty much famous, you must already know me.)

-wanted to name this repo "Cube Cavern Cum Engine" but like, for once in my life, take something seriously.
+wanted to name this repo "Cube Cavern Cum Engine" but for once in my life, take something seriously.

-haha im sooo funny like
+haha im sooo funny like im kinda crazy with this whole humor thing

 also wanted to name this "the real c++" as reference to the misleading c++ cube cavern engine on roblox (i originally thought it was some kinda c++ interpreter on roblox when i first saw it)